mapprotocol/docs/develop/map-relay-chain/how-to-make-genesis.md

 vim markerConfig.json
 ```

-First you need to config the markerConfig.json like this:
+First you need to config the markerConfig.json like this: set your own keys.

 ```shell
 {